esteemayo/burger/README.md

 ## License

-This projectis licensed under the MIT License.
+This project is licensed under the MIT License.